 - Fire Detector Check Meter: $20.00 per month

-Accessory Dwelling Unit Rates
+Additional Dwelling Unit Rates

+System Connection Charge and separate meter may apply.
 In the event that a property has more than one dwelling unit, as defined in Chapter 21A.06 of the King County Code, the property will be billed one and one half base charges each month if both dwellings are under one roof and two base charges if they are in separate structures.

 Property owners with vacant Accessory Dwellings may sign an Affidavit of Non-occupancy to have the supplemental fees waived.
 Affidavits are available at the district office and may be notarized by the district office manager at no charge.
 Changes will be made at billing cycle only, with no daily or monthly pro-rating.